deepforce/Effective-C-/Accustoming_Yourself_To_C++.md

 Some of the most powerful uses of `const` stem from its application to function declarations. **Within a function declaration, `const` can refer to the function's return value, to individual parameters, and, for member functions, to the function as a whole.**

-Having a fnction return a constant value is generally inappropriate, but sometimes doing so can reduce the incidence of client errors without giving up safety or efficiency.
+Having a function return a constant value is generally inappropriate, but sometimes doing so can reduce the incidence of client errors without giving up safety or efficiency.
 For example, consider the declaration of the `opearator*` function for rational numbers:

 ```c++
 	class Rational {